lemlac/mulem/docs/reference.md

 )
 ```

 Mulang takes special care when switching between block mode and inline mode, allowing coders to format their code naturally and elegantly.
-No special keywords or brackets are needs, and once you see it, it starts to make sense.
+No special keywords or extra brackets are needs, and once you see it, it starts to make sense.

 There are 3 golden rules that Mulang follows: